BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 He was nice to me.
 He took me seriously.
 There was absolutely nothing he needed from me.
 The moving job was a one-time job, and he was headed back to Lexington.
-The experience was something like pulling a sliver of wood out of my heart.
+The experience was like pulling a splinter out of my heart.
-It wasn't until I experienced it that I fully appreciated how good it felt.
 </p>

 <p>